Self-belief is arguably the most essential ingredient for aspiring achievers to generate results in their lives.

-The greater a persons self-belief, the more they will be able to access their potential.
+The greater a person’s self-belief, the more they will be able to access their potential.
 The more access a person has to their potential, the more they will be inclined to take the kinds and qualities of action required to generate their desired results.

-Action is the cure all.
+Action is the cure-all.
 Action is where the rubber meets the road when it comes to getting results.
 But if your self-belief is limiting your potential, your actions will limit the results you are producing.

 People who struggle with self-belief may argue that they were not gifted with high levels of self-belief as a result of their upbringing or some other unfortunate challenge.

-There is no doubt that some people have had advantageous circumstances and environments that have allowed their self-belief to thrive.
+Undoubtedly, some people have had advantageous circumstances and environments that have allowed their self-belief to thrive.

 But we cannot use that as an excuse or way to excuse our less-fortunate selves from taking responsibility for recreating self-belief that we too can take advantage of to generate new results in our lives.